patomation/omit-deep/readme.md

-# Vanilla Starter
+# NPM Package Starter

-The goal here is to have a vanilla project starter that provides webpack and the bundler and includes typescript.
+The goal here is to have a vanilla project starter that includes typescript.
 In addition it has commit lint and ava for testing.
 So not so vanilla.
 More of a minimal preset.
 You get to chose your preferred front end framework.
 Enjoy making things.

 ![flavorite](https://raw.githubusercontent.com/patomation/vanilla-starter/master/public/favicon.ico)